 Advancing Canada’s approach to tackling hate

-In collaboration with Statistics Canada, the Canadian Race Relations Foundation (CRRF) is launching co-developed training workshops to help build bridges across and within communities, as well as between communities and law enforcement.
+The CRRF is running workshops to help build bridges across and within communities, as well as between communities and law enforcement.

 What is a hate crime?